tomRedox/simpleCRM/README.md

 You can then view the test results at [http://localhost:3100/](http://localhost:3100/).

 ## Todo
+I need to feed the changes from our production dev back into this project, namely:
+- [ ] ES6 syntax
+- [ ] Functional stateless components
+- [ ] Meteor 1.3 final
+- [ ] Updates to the testing frameworks

-Still to add to the project are:
+Other broad areas still to be looked at in the project are:

 - [ ] IsDirty checking to warn before navigation when changes have been made
 - [x] Unit tests
 - [ ] End-to-end/integration test
 - [ ] Add [Airbnb's linting](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb)
-- [x] Security - only return and write data for logged in users
+- [ ] Security - only return and write data for logged in users
 - [ ] Security - add Admin role, only Admin to be able edit the Products list
 - [ ] Charts
 - [ ] Paper reporting